Sk-Shubhasheesh/Namaste-React-/README.md

 * React suspense is a built-in React component which lets you temporarily render a fallback UI while its children are still loading.
 Content delivery and site performance are important factors for web applications.
 You must deliver content quickly and effectively for better user experience.

 ## Episod 10 - Jo Dikhta ha vo Bikta ha

+### What are the ways to apply styling to our web app?
+♦️ Vanilla CSS:
+✨️ We can use plain CSS to give styles to our app.
+✨️ We create an index.css file and add all the CSS rules there.

+♦️ SASS / SCSS :
+✨️ SASS stands for Syntactically Awesome StyleSheets.
+✨️ A stylesheet language that is compiled into CSS.
+✨️ Allows us to make use of Nested rules, variables, and functions.
+✨️ SCSS: The SCSS syntax uses curly braces and semi-colon syntax.
+✨️ SASS: Uses indentation instead of curly braces, and line-end instead of semicolon.

+♦️ Styled Components:
+✨️ Allows us to write styles just as we write React components.
+✨️ This means that when you're defining your styles, you're actually creating a normal React component, that has your styles attached to it.

+♦️ Using External CSS Libraries like Material UI, Tailwind CSS, BootStrap, Ant Design, Chakra UI, etc.
+✨️ They give pre-styled components.
+✨️ They export such components that are already beautiful.
+We can simply import and use them.
+✨️ Tailwind CSS is the most modern method being used extensively in the industry to style web apps.

+### Pros of Tailwind CSS ?
+♦️ We have all our styles in the JS files.
+No need to move to and fro between JS and CSS files thus making the development quite quick.

+♦️ Very lightweight library: Only the classes that we use are included in the CSS bundle of our build.
+Unused CSS is never shipped.

+♦️ Builds any complex UI with Tailwind.

+♦️ Builds absolutely responsive UIs without writing media queries.

+♦️ Preventing Redundancy: If we want two exactly the same UI objects in our app, we can use the same classes for both of them.
+Behind the scenes, the CSS code for that class will be imported just once by Tailwind.
+So we won't have redundant classes as we had in Vanilla CSS.